Professor of Military History

 Command and Staff College

-Dr. Paul D. Gelpi is a Professor of Military History at the Command & Staff College.
+Dr. Paul D. Gelpi is a Professor of Military History and serves as the War Studies Department Head at the Command & Staff College.
 He joined the faculty of the Command & Staff College in 2007 and was promoted to Professor in 2010.
 He served as the Electives Program Coordinator from 2007 to 2009 and as the Operational Art Course Director from 2009 to 2012.
 In 2012, he became the Communications Program Coordinator.
-He has also held positions with a number institutions of higher learning and, since 2016, has served as an Adjunct Senior Professorial Lecturer in the School of International Service at American University.
+Since 2011, has taught in the College of Distance Education and Training’s CSC Distance Education Program.
+He has also held positions with several institutions of higher learning and serves on the adjunct faculty of the School of International Service at American University.

 “In Defense of Liberty: The Battalion d ‘Orleans and Its Battle for New Orleans” in The Battle of New Orleans, Real and Remembered, ed.
 Laura Lyons McLemore.
 Baton Rouge, LA: Louisiana State University Press, 2016.